atsushieno/aap-core/docs/PLUGIN_SCRATCH_GUIDE.md

     contain `externalNativeBuild` sections.
   - Add `org.androidaudioplugin:androidaudioplugin:(version)` package in `dependencies`.
-    (Note that at this stage we haven't published those Maven artifacts, so you will have to submodule this `android-audio-plugin-framework` and run `./gradlew build publishToMavenLocal`, add `mavenLocal()` to the `repositories { ... }` block in `build.gradle(.kts)`.)
+    (Note that at this stage we haven't published those Maven artifacts, so you will have to submodule this `aap-core` and run `./gradlew build publishToMavenLocal`, add `mavenLocal()` to the `repositories { ... }` block in `build.gradle(.kts)`.)
   - As part of "prefab"-based packaging transition, we are based on the